 Children, including very young children, can develop COVID-19.
-However, children tend to experience milder symptoms such as low-grade fever, fatigue, and cough.
+Many of them have no symptoms.
+Those that do get sick tend to experience milder symptoms such as low-grade fever, fatigue, and cough.
 Some children have had severe complications, but this has been less common.
 Children with underlying health conditions may be at increased risk for severe illness.

 Should parents take babies for initial vaccines right now?
 What about toddlers and up who are due for vaccines?

 The answer depends on many factors, including what your doctor's office is offering.
 As with all health care decisions, it comes down to weighing risks and benefits.